HansF/gogogonzo/content/privacy.md

 **Information we collect:**
 - We do not collect any personally identifiable information from users of our website.
+- This website is hosted on Netlify, and they keep a 30 day log of ip-adresses and browser data.
+Info [here](https://www.netlify.com/privacy/).

 **Use of information:**
 - We do not use any information collected from users of our website.